The Attention Cascade: Where Users Go When They Leave Your App

 But YouTube is more than just a streaming alternative: it’s an inflection point in the user attention journey, revealing critical competitive intelligence about where audiences actually flow.

 When we look at the same bounce patterns for YouTube, the pattern reverses: within our media ecosystem, over half go to Instagram Reels (57%) and a third to Facebook Reels, while just 1 in 10 return to streaming platforms like Netflix or Amazon Prime.
+Once users move through YouTube, very few return to streaming platforms, reinforcing its role as a transition point rather than a destination with strong return pull.
+Once users move through YouTube, very few return to streaming platforms, reinforcing its role as a transition point rather than a destination with strong return pull.

 What this means: YouTube acts as a gateway from long-form to short-form content.
 Users move easily from Netflix → YouTube → Reels, but infrequently reverse back to focused streaming.
+Once users slide down this attention chain toward lower-friction content, it becomes difficult to pull them back “up” into high-commitment viewing experiences.

 Flow diagram showing platform destinations within 5 minutes after short Netflix sessions (10 minutes or less).
 From Netflix (long-form streaming): YouTube 61%, Facebook Reels 14%, Instagram Reels 12%, Amazon Prime 8%, Disney+ 5%.
 From YouTube (the gateway): Instagram Reels 57%, Facebook Reels 34%, Netflix 7%, Disney+ 2%, Amazon Prime 1%.